- What to Expect

 - Contact Us

 The South Louisiana Wetlands Discovery Center is proud to announce the implementation of Project Resilience: Empowering Gulf Coast Youth to Thrive in Transformative Communities.
 This project aims to provide information and tools for high school students and teachers in coastal Louisiana that will enable these students to develop short- and long-term resilience plans for their communities in response to environmental impacts this region is experiencing, including flooding and coastal erosion.
-This project is funded through a grant from the National Academies of Sciences, Engineering, and Medicine Gulf Research Program, which was awarded to the University Corporation for Atmospheric Research (UCAR) Center for Science Education in collaboration with the South Louisiana Wetlands Discovery Center.
+This project was implemented by the University Corporation for Atmospheric Research (UCAR) Center for Science education and the South Louisiana Wetlands Discovery Center, with support from the Gulf Research Program of the National Academies of Sciences, Engineering, and Medicine under Grant Agreement number 2000009811.
 Curriculum developed by the Wetlands Discovery Center and UCAR is being implemented in the Environmental Science classes at four high schools in Terrebonne Parish during the 2019-2020 school year.

 Trees that have been killed due to saltwater intrusion in the Pointe-Aux-Chene wildlife refuge in Montegut, LA

 “There has been a high level of expertise that has gone into developing this curriculum.
 Our project partners are some of the best in the country,” Jonathan Foret, Executive Director of the Wetlands Discovery Center.